 A Financial Account is a UK Reportable Account where it is held by one or more Specified UK Persons or by a non-UK Entity with one or more Controlling Persons that are Specified UK Persons.

-Financial Institutions with no Reportable Accounts will not be required to make a nil return to the [Assessor/Comptroller/Director].
+Financial Institutions with no Reportable Accounts will not be required to make a nil return to the [Assessor/Comptroller/Director] on an annual basis.